JKlause/url-shortener-fe/README.md

 TO DO:
-1. delete url needs to refetch? do css
+1. delete url needs to refetch/refresh?
+do css